mekerial/bp_nest_pg/README.md

 ### Running

-This example requires docker or a local MySQL installation.
+This example requires docker or a local PostgreSQL installation.
 If using a local MySQL database, see `app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.

 #### Docker